Engee documentation

 !read & write

-By default, if no keywords are passed, files will be opened read-only.
-A thread is returned to access the open file.
-The lock named argument specifies whether operations will be locked for secure multithreaded access.
+By default, if no keywords are transmitted, the files will be read-only.
+The stream returns to access the open file.
+Named argument lock determines whether operations will be blocked for secure multithreaded access.

-An alternative open syntax that uses a mode descriptor based on string operations instead of five logical arguments.
-The mode values correspond to those from fopen(3) or Perl open and are are equivalent to setting the following logical groups:
+An alternative opening syntax that uses a mode descriptor based on string operations instead of five logical arguments.
+The mode values correspond to the values from fopen(3) or Perl open and are equivalent to setting up the following logical groups:

 Mode